Anti-Concurrent Causation in Car Insurance: What It Means for Your Claim

 If you find language stating the exclusion applies "regardless of any other cause or event that contributes concurrently or in any sequence to the loss" — that is a classic ACC clause.

 If you can't find this language, your policy may default to the pro-policyholder concurrent causation doctrine.
 However, you should confirm this interpretation with an insurance attorney or licensed public adjuster.
+You can also reference the car insurance damage assessment process to understand how insurers investigate and document individual causes of loss.

 How to Dispute an ACC-Based Claim Denial